 Following the execution of the triggered MERGE transaction, each system that maintains health data about the subject of care has re-indexed this local data to reflect the merger of the two demographic ID#s.

-X.5 <Profile Acronym> Security Considerations
+X.5 PRM Security Considerations

 <Describe profile-specific security considerations.
 This should include the outcomes of a risk assessment.
 This likely will include profile groupings, and residual risks that need to be assigned to the product design, system administration, or policy.
 See the ITI document titled ‘Cookbook: Preparing the IHE Profile Security Section’ at http://ihe.net/Technical_Frameworks/#IT for suggestions on risk assessment, risk mitigation, and IT and security profiles.>